 - A majority of patients (54 percent) are “moderately” or “very likely” to change doctors as a result of a patient data breach.

 - Patients are most likely to change doctors if their medical staff caused a data security breach, and least likely to change doctors if hackers were responsible.

 Are there ways to prevent cyber risk attacks?
 Yes, and there are plenty of recommendations.
 The trick is implementation and employee training.
 Here are a few:

 - Social Engineering Fraud – see here & here

 - Assessment & Training – see here

 - Hardware Protection – see here

 - Encryption – see here

-In addition to strong IT security, Cyber Risk Insurance is an important financial protection against hacking attacks and employee errors.
-Coverages vary widely, but comprehensive Cyber Risk Insurance policy forms are available, and are inexpensive for dental practices.
+In addition to strong IT security, Cyber Insurance is an important financial protection against hacking attacks and employee errors.
+Coverages vary widely, but comprehensive Cyber Insurance policy forms are available, and are inexpensive for dental practices.

 eSpecialty Insurance is your specialty insurance expert.
 We have developed a streamlined marketplace to provide multiple proposals from a range of competitive insurers, along with expertise to help you evaluate your exposures and choose the best combination of comprehensive coverage and price.
 We look forward to working with you.